-Marteilia sydneyi has only been confirmed as a disease causing agent, or pathogen, of the native Sydney rock oyster.
-The Sydney rock oyster is the main species of oyster commercially farmed along the east coast of Australia from the NSW/Victorian border north to the Great Sandy Strait in southern Queensland.
+Marteilia sydneyi has only been confirmed to cause disease impacts to the native Sydney Rock Oyster, Saccostrea glomerata.
+The Sydney Rock Oyster is the main species of oyster commercially farmed along the east coast of Australia from the NSW/Victorian border north to the Great Sandy Strait in southern Queensland.

-Native flat oysters (Ostrea angasi) and the introduced Pacific oyster (Crassostrea gigas), also farmed in some estuaries in NSW, are not known to be affected by QX.
+Native Flat Oysters (Ostrea angasi) and the introduced Pacific Oyster (Crassostrea gigas; also known by Magallana gigas), also farmed in some estuaries in NSW, are not known to be affected by QX.

-The parasite enters into the soft tissue of Sydney rock oysters through its gills and palps (near the oyster's mouth).
+The parasite enters into the soft tissue of Sydney Rock Oyster through its gills and palps (near the oyster's mouth).
 If it progresses to cause disease, the parasite divides and proliferates.
-It then migrates to the digestive gland which surrounds the oyster intestine.
-There it undergoes further development to produce spores, the end-stage of infection in oysters.
-As the parasite is producing spores the oyster digestive gland is destroyed making it incapable of absorbing nutrients.
-To try and survive QX infection, oysters may also re-absorb their gonad, which causes a rapid loss in their condition (within four weeks in severe cases, longer in others).
-Mortality of the oyster follows when stored reserves within the oyster are exhausted and the oyster effectively starves to death.
+It then migrates to the digestive gland which surrounds the oyster’s stomach and intestine.
+There it undergoes further development and multiplication to produce spores (sporulation), the end-stage of infection in oysters.
+Sporulation damages the digestive gland of the oyster, resulting in starvation and eventual death of the oyster.

 The seasonal cycle of QX involves two or more hosts as illustrated below.

 Individual spores of QX disease are microscopic and cannot be identified without the use of high power microscopes.

 It should be stressed that these gross signs are NOT specific to oysters with QX and can be the result of other environmental and nutritional conditions.